SAFE Water Supplies Ordinance:

 Under what conditions will the Goleta Water District resume approving new service connections?

-The District can only legally resume approving new and additional connections when all elements of the SAFE Ordinance are satisfied, including making its annual drought buffer storage commitment.
+The District can legally resume approving new and additional connections when all elements of the SAFE Ordinance are satisfied, including making its annual drought buffer storage commitment.
 The District is hopeful that with recent rains, it will be able to commit water to storage this year.